 - It’s more fun.
 Kitty will have a lot more fun eating the recipes we’ve prepared on this list – and you’ll have a lot more fun watching her eat!

 - It’s easier to control.
 The fact is, by sourcing your ingredients and owning the process, you will have complete control over your cat’s diet.
-This is an important responsibility for the true cat guardian.

 These are just a few reasons to make your own cat food, but you’ll find many more as you dig deeper into the world of feline cuisine.